 - Front Side Bus: The front side bus allows the CPU to communicate with the rest of your system and needs to run at a similar speed.

-Intel has a strong pick on the high-performance CPU market for several years while AMD struggled to keep up.
-But the things changed on 2017 when AMD launched the Zen microarchitecture and its high core-count Ryzen desktop CPUs with the 8-core, 16-thread Ryzen 7 and 6-core 12-thread Ryzen 5 CPUs on the market.
-AMD CPUs have long focused on packing in CPU cores, bringing theoretical gains in multi-threading performance, while Intel focused on high clock-speed and individual core efficiency.
+Intel has been a strong pick on the high-performance CPU market for several years while AMD struggled to keep up.
+But the things changed in 2017 when AMD launched the Zen microarchitecture and its high core-count Ryzen desktop CPUs with the 8-core, 16-thread Ryzen 7 and 6-core 12-thread Ryzen 5 CPUs on the market.
+AMD CPUs have long focused on packing in CPU cores, bringing theoretical gains in multi-threading performance, while Intel focused on high clock speed and individual core efficiency.

-But, soon AMD Ryzen steps up their game and presented their high powered CPU – Threadrippers.
-Where usually mainstream Ryzen chips offer maximum 8 cores and 16 threads, on the other hand, Threadrippers series come with 12 cores and 24 threads which goes up to 32 cores and 64 threads.
-These extra series of AMD Ryzen is compared with the Intel’s Kaby and Coffee Lake CPUs.
+But, soon, AMD Ryzen steps up their game and presented their high-powered CPU – Threadrippers.
+Where usually mainstream Ryzen chips offer a maximum of 8 cores and 16 threads, on the other hand, Threadrippers series come with 12 cores and 24 threads which goes up to 32 cores and 64 threads.
+This extra series of AMD Ryzen is compared with Intel’s Kaby and Coffee Lake CPUs.

 These numbers look great, but if your requirements aren’t very technical and you don’t have to play high rendered videos, then there’s no need for you to invest in expensive CPUs.
 You can easily function with Intel i5 or i3 processors.

 AMD chips are generally cheaper as compared to their Intel counterparts.
 The price of Intel’s latest i9 7980 Extreme Edition processor is expected to be around USD 2000, whereas that of Ryzen Threadripper 1950X is expected to be around USD 1000.

 Intel has an upper hand in incompatibility with other hardware.
 But in the design of the hardware, AMD chips are more sensible.